gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/AppModel/Gapotchenko.FX.AppModel.Information/README.md

 This can be useful for purposes like showing an about box in GUI or a copyright banner in console.

-## Getting Information About Another Part of the App
+## Information About Another Part of the App

 Sometimes a program consists of several parts, each of which has its own associated product information.